Healthy Homemade Gummy Bears

 Instructions

-- In a pan, bring the juice and honey to a boil
+- In a pan, bring the juice and honey to a low simmer.

-- Add the gelatin and mix in rapidly with a whisk until it is fully dissolved.
+- Once the honey is melted, add the gelatin and mix in rapidly with a whisk until it is fully dissolved.
+You don't need to cook the gelatin, just let it mix in.

-- Pour into molds and place in refrigerator for 20 minutes (for easy transport, place the silicone mold on a cookie sheet).
+- Pour into molds immediately.
+Place in refrigerator for 20 minutes to set

-- Take out and enjoy!
+- Once the bears have set, take out of the molds and enjoy!
 Store in an airtight container in the refrigerator for freshness

 Video